r3cla/jotform-defer-load/README.md

 # How to use

-If you're using JotForm on your website, you've probably noticed that it can slow down your initial page load.
-Here's a quick guide to defer loading your form until after the page has finished loading.

 ## 1. Get Your JotForm Details

 First, you need these details from your existing JotForm implementation: